-SCIENCE, DISSEMINATION & OUTREACH
+SCIENCE, DISSEMINATION AND OUTREACH

 The Visible Ape Project (VAP) is a digital collection of anatomical drawings, photographs, CT scans, MRIs and 3D reconstructions of apes, which were contributed by faculty, students, and researchers at several institutions across the globe.